Pomiculture/PYNQ-overlay/README.md

 <div id='create'/>

 ## 3.1) Create the custom IP block
 This tutorial video shows how to create the custom IP block.
 Click on the thumbnail to play the video.
+You may have to download the video.

 [<img src="DOCS/Images/play_video.jpg" width="30%">](DOCS/Videos/Vivado_HLS.mp4)

 ---
 <div id='integrate'/>

 ## 3.2) Integrate the custom IP block to the overlay
 This tutorial video shows how to integrate the custom IP block to the PYNQ-Z2 overlay.
 Click on the thumbnail to play the video.
+You may have to download the video.

 [<img src="DOCS/Images/play_video.jpg" width="30%">](DOCS/Videos/Vivado_RTL.mp4)

 Here is the final block design :